 Yes!
 The entire month of May has been designated by the American Academy of Dermatology as Melanoma Month.
 Additionally, February 4 is World Cancer Day, February is National Cancer Prevention Month, and July is UV Safety Month.
 There are even more!

 How to Observe Melanoma Monday

-Since Melanoma Monday was established by the American Academy of Dermatology, orange garb has symbolized skin cancer awareness.
-Don your best orange gear and head out to spread some support and awareness.
+Since Melanoma Monday was established by the American Academy of Dermatology, the color black has symbolized melanoma awareness.
+Don your best black attire and head out to spread some support and awareness.